 This past May, Williams developed the back end, or the essential algorithms, of Mental Rep. After El-Zaru became a part of the team, the two worked last summer to develop the front end, or input ability and user interface, of the program, which transformed it into a workable and marketable product.

-After this development, CompuCog began the beta-testing phase for the software with a small group of high school teams on Jan.
-1. While there are no paying users of Mental Rep thus far, Williams anticipates that they will begin selling the product in the near future.
+After this development, CompuCog began the beta-testing phase for the software with a small group of high school teams in early April.
+While there are no paying users of Mental Rep thus far, Williams anticipates that they will begin selling the product in the near future.

 The idea is to be able to play an entire game while you're walking in between classes.
 Harris Williams